Amaranth Borsuk: Life

 Borsuk was born in Meriden, Connecticut.
 She is fluent in English, French and Hebrew.

 Borsuk holds a B.A. in English from the University of California Los Angeles, and an M.A. in English Literature and Ph.D. in Literature and Creative Writing from the University of Southern California.

 Borsuk was a Mellon Postdoctoral Fellow in the Humanities at MIT.
 She has been married to software developer Brad Bouse since 2013, and the couple have one daughter.

 Works

 Her work includes poetry (Handiwork, Tonal Saw, Pomegranate Eater), artist books, and collaborative digital projects (Abra, As We Know, Whispering Galleries, Between Page and Screen), and she has a special interest in investigating textual materiality.

+Her 2013 collaboration with Jesper Juul and Nick Monfort, The Deletionist, erases texts on a web screen to leave words that then form another poem by themselves, thus further exploring the tropes of overwriting and erasure.

 Publications

 Between Page and Screen (Siglio, 2012) by Borsuk and Brad Bouse is a 2012 project that incorporated both a paper book and digital art.
 The paper book did not contain words but had a series of geometric patterns.
 Readers used a webcam to have the text appear above the book.